 Although Verizon’s network is based on CDMA — a technology that most of the world doesn’t support — the carrier offers coverage to its customers all over the world.
 But where you travel significantly influences how much you’ll have to pay.

-Thanks to a recent addition to Verizon's unlimited plans, Go Unlimited and Beyond Unlimited subscribers can now enjoy unlimited talk, text and data for no additional charge in Mexico and Canada.
-However, while calls and messages are truly unlimited, data will be throttled from LTE to 2G speeds after 500MB.
-This service was previously exclusive to the Beyond Unlimited plan, though Verizon is now extending it to Go Unlimited subscribers as well.
+Verizon has shuffled up its unlimited plans, and that has an impact on people who like to use their data plan while traveling.
+Go Unlimited and Beyond Unlimited subscribers both enjoy unlimited talk, text and data for no additional charge in Mexico and Canada.
+However, while calls and messages are truly unlimited, data will be throttled from LTE to 2G speeds after 512MB.

 If you're not on an unlimited plan, Verizon offers a daily travel pricing option called TravelPass.
 It’ll cost you $5 per day per device for each day you’re out of the country if you travel to Mexico or Canada.
 In more than 100 other countries — including China, France and Germany — Verizon charges $10 per device per day.
 Talk, text and data on TravelPass are subject to the same allowances you have on your Verizon plan stateside; in other words, the data you use in Europe draws from the tiered data plan you have at home.
 Note that data speeds are only 4G for the first 512MB each day when you have a TravelPass; after that, you're throttled to 2G speeds.